Q – What kind of vehicle does the Crow’s Nest roof top tent fit on?

 A – Believe it or not there is no minimum height.
 We supply a ladder extension if your vehicle is higher than 2.1m.
-When using an annex we recommend a vehicle height of 1.80m or greater.
-If less, the annex walls will have some slack at base.

 Q – What does my vehicle need to have the Crow’s Nest roof top tent fit?

 A – The only thing your vehicle requires is a pair of adjustable roof racks or roof cage.
-Feldon Shelter does recommend that your roof racks or roof cage has a combined minimum standing load rating of 60 kg.
+Feldon Shelter does recommend that your roof racks or roof cage has a combined minimum dynamic load rating of 75 kg.
 Technical stuff we know, so feel free to email us or pop into your local roof rack store for more information on your specific roof rack/vehicle's load capacity.